“Is what you're holding onto holding you back?”

 - Feng Shui (Feng – “wind” and Shui = “water”), in its simplest form, is the practice of learning to balance energies of a space to assure the health and good fortune of those inhabiting that space.

 Now when I enter my office, I find it welcoming and attractive.
-I am more productive and inspired while I’m here.
+I am more productive and inspired while I'm here.
 I no longer feel the need to drag my laptop to another part of the house to avoid the messiness of my old office.
-The result is that there is less of my work scattered throughout the house, and when I leave the office, I can relax more in other parts of the house, because I have left my work behind.
-I’ve got a whole new room without paying either a remodeler or a decorator!
+The result?
+There is less of my work scattered throughout the house, and when I leave the office, I can relax more in other parts of the house, because I have left my work behind.
+I've got a whole new room without paying either a remodeler or a decorator!

-I have been so impressed with the results of Debbie’s message that I’ve invited her to become a Heartspoken Connection Messenger, and she has graciously contributed a guest post this week.
-Her teaching offers ways to strengthen two essential life connections: Connection with Self and Connection with Nature.
+I have been so impressed with the results of Debbie's message that I've invited her to contribute a guest post.
+Her teaching offers ways to strengthen two of our keys to a Heartspoken life: Self Knowledge and Nature.
 Implementing her ideas will be a productive excavation towards finding what most makes your heart sing.
 She espouses connecting with Nature as an important part of creating healthy, happy spaces.

-Debbie Bowie is a veteran speaker, Certified Professional Organizer®, feng shui practitioner and author of Rock Scissors Paper: Understanding How Environment Affects Your Performance on a Daily Basis.
-Her website is filled with ideas and inspiration for organizing and decluttering: http://www.debbiebowie.com/about.html.
+Debbie Bowie is a veteran speaker, Certified Professional Organizer®, feng shui practitioner and author of Rock Scissors Paper: Understanding How Environment Affects Your Performance on a Daily Basis and From Cluttered To Clear In Just One Year.
+Her website is filled with ideas and inspiration for organizing and decluttering..
 Debbie practices feng shui organizing, an approach to organizing that combines organizing principles with the wisdom of feng shui to help clients clear a path to getting more of what they really want from life.
 I recommend buying her book and, if you live in the Richmond, Virginia, area, you can retain her for consulting or to speak at your next event.